steve303/CCA_mp8/README.md

 You should now get a prompt that looks like this: `root@373d63d17f59:/#`.
 You are now working from the Docker container via BASH (BourneAgainSHell).

 2. Load Dataset
 If you want to work with Python, change directory to python otherwise java directory for java.
 Download the gbook file ( http://storage.googleapis.com/books/ngrams/books/googlebooks-eng-all-1gram-20120701-a.gz ).
 Use `wget` to download the `.gz` file then decompress using `gzip -d <file_name>`.
-Rename to "gbooks".
+Rename to "gbooks"; it's a big file 1.8GB.
 NOTE: Your programs should always assume "gbooks " file is in the current directory!

 Sample Output of 'MP3\_SQLite.py'